portalpayments/portalwallet/CODING_GUIDELINES.md

 This way we can jump `import { script } from './functions'` and have a working `scrypt` we can use with `async/await`

 There's a `sleep()` function you can use instead of timeouts.
 Just `await sleep(5 * SECONDS)` or similar.

+BTW, not every function provided as an argument to another function is a `callback`, since a `callback` is used to control the flow of the program.
+Again others disagree, but they're not using the term callback correctly.
+For example, `array.map(mapFunction)` or `array.sort(sortFunction)` don't take callbacks, they take a map function and sort a function.
+The flow of the program isn't being affected.

 ## Use the SECONDS / MINUTES etc constants for times